“This post may contain affiliate links. Please read my disclosure for more info.

 And a potential employer doesn’t have to say it’s your poor credit history that influenced their decision.
 They can cite any reason.

 Or a car dealer can say, “Sorry, we can’t give you the 1.9% financing due to your credit score.
 The best we can do is 5.9%.”
 Which just added a few thousand dollars to your loan.
-So, if you already knew your credit score is 820, you’d be able to get the lower rate or just walk away.
+But if you already knew your credit score is 800, you’d either get the lower rate, or walk away knowing the guy down the street will give it to you.

 So how do you get it?